 Discounted CWI Accommodations Rates Are Available

-Our partners at the Custom Hotel (next to our location at Otis College of Art and Design) have made rooms available for all Summer WEST participants, at the extremely affordable cost of $45/night, per person.
-These rooms are all brand new, dorm style, with a shared bath, free WIFI, access to laundry room, vending, a cafeteria, and a common meeting space with multimedia ability.
+Our partners at the Custom Hotel (next to our location at Otis College of Art and Design) have made rooms available for all Summer WEST participants, at the very affordable cost of $129/night.
 A full service grocery and many local eateries are within a five minute walk.